 SERIES VI: PERIODICALS

 Series Note: Th e following series contains special editions or issues released by the publishers.
-They do not reflect the entirety of the publication runs.

 Automatic ID News Europe, September 1992, Volume 1, No. 2

 Separation Note: The following titles comprise series of the Paul Berge` Collection.
 They have been removed from the collection and cataloged in accordance with general special collections policy.
 For further information on these titles and other related titles, please refer to the library's online catalog system.